seanvaleo/cbyexample.com/README.md

 ```

 ## For Loops
-Loops allow continuous execution of a statement or group of statements, usually until a condition is met.
+Loops allow for continuous execution of a statement or group of statements, usually until a condition is met.
 #### C17
 ```c
 #include <stdio.h>